dhh1128/intent/docs/logo.md

 * A wave

     The mindset and techniques embodied by intent are the wave of the future.
 Waves build and resonate.

+* Iteration and progressive disclosure

+    Software is best built in repeated cycles of refinement.
+Code should reveal the big picture before the details.
+Zero in on the target by continually adjusting.

+* The iron triangle

+    Scope-schedule-resources is an important constraint.
+We cannot escape it, but intent can shift our scale and perspective.